KeeganFargher/portfolio/data/blog/usapeec.md

 The overarching aim of the project was to develop an admin portal and a mobile app that connected food product importers and exports of U.S poultry and egg products through:

-- A real time chat application
+### A real time chat application

 - Allowing cross platform communication between importers and exporters
-  - Sending bulk messages to curated groups of users
+- Sending in-app targeted bulk messages to curated groups of users e.g. users who have not yet responded to x event

-- Viewing upcoming trade shows & events
+### Viewing upcoming trade shows & events

 - The ability for admins to send real time event invitations to users and generating personalized emails for their invitations

-- Viewing trade data for countries in Sub-Saharan Africa
+### Viewing trade data for countries in Sub-Saharan Africa

+- Comparing yearly and monthly data

-- A "Bulletin Board" for users to post questions and get responses from other users
+### A "Bulletin Board" for users to post questions and get responses from other users

+- Ability to send inquiries, attach pricing lists and quickly respond via the chat service

 ## Some of the highlights